bradleyjamesryan/VASP_Vibrations/Raman_Calculation/README.md

 1. Download the vasp_raman code from the following URL: https://github.com/raman-sc/VASP/.
 In this repository, there are instructions on how to setup your global variables in your Linux environment.
 You must follow these instructions, otherwise the vasp_raman.py script will not work.
 One of these global variables will be system dependent, and as such, I cannot give an accurate description of how to set this up.
 2. Run a relaxation calculation.
 See provided example in "Step1_Relax".
 3. After the relaxation has completed, copy the "Step1_Relax" folder to a new folder (Step2_FiniteDiff), copy CONTCAR to POSCAR, and run a finite difference calculation.
 See provided example in "Step2_FiniteDiff".
-3. After the finite difference calculation has completed, copy the "Step2_FiniteDiff" folder to a new folder (Step3_Raman), navigate to the Step3_Raman folder, issue the commands below, and then run the vasp_raman script.
+3. After the finite difference calculation has completed, copy the "Step2_FiniteDiff" folder to a new folder (Step3_Raman), navigate to the Step3_Raman folder, issue the commands below, and then run the vasp_raman.py script.
 See provided example in "Step3_Raman".

      cp CONTCAR POSCAR  <br />
      mkdir PHONON <br />